formbricks/AWS-ECS-Deployment/README.md

 Locate the public DNS name or IP address of the Application Load Balancer in the AWS console or Terraform output.

   :warning: **Important Notes** :warning:
-  * **Security:** Use AWS Secrets Manager for storing sensitive information in production environments.
+  * **Security:** Use AWS Secrets Manager for storing and sharing sensitive information in production environments.
   * **Destroy order:** Destroy webapp service infrastructure before destroying core infrastructure.
   * **Data persistence:** Ensure adequate database provisions for production workloads.